HarshitJain-1908/RISC-V-Simulator-for-5-stage-CPU/README.txt

 This was a group project in the Computer Architecture course offered in IIIT Delhi.
 The group project consist of 4 members.
 The detailed description can be found in the document titled 'Computer Architecture Projects Description'.
 We have implemented 'Project4 - Cycle accurate simulator for 5-stage CPU' in Python.

 Steps to run the Simulator:-
 1. Download all the files.
-(Test file is in 'test_binary.txt')
+(Input file to the simulator is in 'test_binary.txt' and the corresponding assembly code is in 'AssemblyCode.txt')
 2. Run 'cpu.py' to run the simulator.
-Consequences:-
+3. Enter custom defined instruction memory and data memory delay.

-A file named 'log.txt' is created containing the required contents of log file (refer to Project descrition to know the exact type of content).
+Consequently, a file named 'log.txt' is created.
+And, relevant graphs would pop up.
+All the information about data stalls, number of memory instructions and data instructions are stored in the log file (refer to Project descrition to know the exact type of content, graphs etc.).

 General information about the RISC-V ISA:- Instructions with their encoding-